auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 In line with the [VMSS 2.0 diagram](#vmss-20-diagram), the configuration pbtxt files are named using a format that reflects their content:

 `Input_(LogicOrApplication)_(PostProcessing)_Output.pbtxt`.
 When multiple nodes are included in a single component, their names are concatenated and separated by a hyphen (`-`).
-For example, for `rtsp_detection-classification_visualization_rtsp.pbtxt` indicates a pipeline composed of four key segments:
+For example, `rtsp_detection-classification_visualization_rtsp.pbtxt` indicates a pipeline composed of four key segments:
   - `Input`: rtsp
   - `Logic/Application`: detection & classification
   - `Post-processing`: visualization